SOF Participates in Noble Partner 22

-A member of Georgia’s Special Operations Forces provides security for their partner forces during Noble Partner 22 in Tbilisi, Georgia, Sept.
-3, 2022.
+Members of Georgia’s Special Operations Forces receive training on the M72 Light Anti-Tank Weapon from partner forces during Noble Partner 22 in Tbilisi, Georgia, Sept.
+4, 2022.
 The Noble Partner 22 exercise consists of 2,400 military personnel from 21 countries and is designed to enhance Georgian, regional ally, partner, and U.S. forces' readiness.
-(U.S. Army photo by Sgt.
-Michael Crews)
+(U.S. Army photo by Spc.
+Kamren Chotalal)

 |Date Taken: